 Visual Voice Gallery presents contemporary art exhibitions which create a connection between art and science.

-Our aim is to disrupt the artificial separation between the arts and the sciences to stimulate curiosity, exploration, and a search for truth and beauty.
+Our aim is to disrupt the artificial separation between the arts and the sciences to stimulate curiosity, and exploration.

 Our exhibitions, lectures, workshops, residencies, and collaborative research projects are designed to inspire, spark discussion, and foster a profound appreciation for the natural world.